ManudattaG/my_python_project/vehicle-location-data/README.md

 Solution:
 ---------------------------------------------------------------------------------------

-Visualize the simulation results on a map (in any browser) by clicking the below web URL.
+Visualize the location data on a map (in any browser) by clicking the below web URL.

 URL --> https://vehicle-simulator.herokuapp.com/